 Michael Jordan collectibles are a massive market.
-From MJ rookie cards to his signature clothing line, anything with his image attached is sure to make money hand over fist.
-Even The Last Dance was little more than an extended advert for the player, failing to pay much attention to the teammates who helped to propel him on the way to stardom.
+From MJ basketball cards to his signature clothing line, anything with his image attached is sure to make money hand over fist.

 The latest collectible Jordan craze involves Funko Pops.
 What are they, and are they worth anything?
 Here’s everything you need to know about the figurines, including three of the rarest options and a look at their potential as a future investment piece.